6 Day Split Workout: PPP - Persistent Painful Progression

 - Weeks 9-12 - 60 seconds

-Rest periods between exercises during this program should be limited to two minutes or less, with two minutes being the norm in the beginning of the program and decreasing as you progress.
+Rest periods between exercises during this program should be limited to two minutes or less, with two minutes being the norm at the beginning of the program and decreasing as you progress.

 Choosing The Proper Weight for the ExercisesThis program is will tax your muscles and the rest periods, combined with training frequency, will require you to choose weights that will fit the set scheme.
 Use the following guideline to select the proper weights with each exercise through the sessions.